jampajeen/fop-pdf-thai/README.md

 FopFactory fopFactory = FopPdfThaiFactory.newInstance(new ServletContextURIResolver(getServletContext())); // when you use FOP in servlet context
 ```

-And now you can use XSLT to create your first PDF in Thai language.
+And now you can use XSLT to create your first PDF in Thai language (please specify font-family="Garuda").
 Have fun!